This post is also available in: Español

 Controlled substances are listed in the same schedules in federal law.
-A qualified drug charge defense lawyer may be able to show that the substance at issue in your case isn’t an illegal drug (controlled substance).
+Therefore, a qualified drug charge defense lawyer may be able to show that the substance at issue in your case is not an illegal drug (controlled substance.)

 Federal drug charges fall into three classes of “prohibited acts.”
 They are:

 Class A: To manufacture, distribute, or dispense, or possess with intent to manufacture, distribute, or dispense a controlled substance or to create, distribute, or dispense, or possess with intent to distribute or dispense, a counterfeit substance.

 Class B: To break the law concerning the handling, storage, sale, inspection, and record-keeping of controlled substances.

 Class C: Engaging in fraud to get a controlled substance, using a false federal drug registration number, being involved with making or selling counterfeit drugs, and trying to get around federal law by creating a new substance.

 Class A crimes cover a wide range of acts involving illegal drugs.
 Classes B and C aim to prevent legitimate drug businesses from contributing to or profiting from unlawful and counterfeit drugs.

 If you are facing federal drug charges, get help from our Orlando drug crime lawyers.
 When your future is at stake, you need an experienced, skilled attorney.
 You will find that with Panella Law Firm.
 Count on us to aggressively defend your rights.

 Even state drug convictions can result in a penalty that costs a lot of time and money, not to mention the disruption to your life and plans.
 Depending on your state charge, you could look at anywhere from one to thirty years in a Florida state prison.